Cleo (magazine): Feminist representational techniques

 Academic Margaret Henderson argues that just as Cleo made feminist ideas popular, Paper Giants uses "feminist representational techniques" to make the 1970s era of social and political change accessible to modern audiences.
 For many avid readers of Cleo, the idea that the magazine almost did not exist made for exciting television.

 A feminist approach to relationships is shown through the many scenes of the staff gathered around the table brainstorming.
 The impression given is that the evolution of editorial ideas is very much a collective work process, and the women's relationship to each other is supportive rather than competitive.

 The typical Cleo reader is represented by Ita's shy assistant, Leslie (played by Jessica Tovey) who begins the series faking orgasms and running errands, and by the end, escapes her dead-end relationship to begin working as a journalist in London.

-Women's sexual liberation is highlighted in playful tones.
-There is plenty of joking, bantering, and double entendres among the female characters who use humour to deal with obstacles that come their way from the suits upstairs when creating the magazine.
-When we are shown the discomfort expressed by Kerry Packer (played by Rob Carlton) and Sir Frank when the female staff have frank discussions with them regarding the sexual content of Cleo, the scene is meant to be funny.
+Women's sexual liberation is presented through humour, banter, and double entendres among the female characters.
+The staff use humour in their interactions while dealing with resistance from the magazine's male executives over the sexual content of Cleo.
+In one scene, the female staff discuss the magazine's sexual content with Kerry Packer (played by Rob Carlton) and Sir Frank, whose reactions contrast with the women's more open discussion of the subject.

 "Paper Giants' recruitment of humour…is an important corrective to the cliché of humourless feminists and to po-faced and hubristic accounts of radical political movements".